grenaud/schmutzi/README.md

   However, use this at your own risk, we know three factors that lead to wrong estimates:

-  1. Insuffient # of molecules (we need at least 500M)
+  1. Insufficient # of molecules (we need at least 500M)
-  2. Insuffient rates of endogenous deamination (we need upwards of 5%)
+  2. Insufficient rates of endogenous deamination (we need upwards of 5%)
   3. No or very little deamination of the contaminant fragments
   4. Since we need to condition on one end to measure deamination on the other, we need independence between 5' and 3' deamination rates

   This method is implemented in "contDeam.pl".
-For mt, we can at least cross validate the contamination estimate using "mtCont" but not for nuclear data.
+For mt, we can at least cross-validate the contamination estimate using "mtCont" but not for nuclear data.
   If you have a contaminant that is deaminated this will lead to an underestimate.
   Lack of independence between the 5' and 3' deamination rates can lead to overestimated deamination rates for the endogenous portion and an overestimate.
-To test this, two programs were added as part of the package: jointFreqDeaminated and jointFreqDeaminatedDouble (double stranded).
+To test this, two programs were added as part of the package: jointFreqDeaminated and jointFreqDeaminatedDouble (double-stranded).
 For samples with low amounts of contamination, they compute the joint frequency of deamination:

         ./jointFreqDeaminated  in.bam > in.freq